 SI-UK can help you apply to study Food Science in the UK.
 Arrange your free consultation at our offices in London or Manchester or via Skype.

-The UK is widely regarded as a world leader in Food Science, and as such many industry professionals will visit and teach at your chosen institution.
-Sandwich placements are also an option for students who wish to spend a year gaining firsthand experience in the industry.
+The UK is widely regarded as a world leader in Food Science programmes, and as such many industry professionals will visit and teach at your chosen institution.
+Placements are also an option for students who wish to spend a year gaining firsthand experience in the industry.

 Graduate Food Science Careers

 Food Science graduates will find employment in research, hygiene, nutrition, packaging, analysis, quality control and buying.
 Your degree can also be used in areas such as marketing and journalism, while postgraduate study is also a popular choice if you wish to stay in full-time study.

 Source: The Times and Sunday Times Good University Guide 2019.

 - Typical IELTS requirements: 6.5 overall, with no lower than 6.0 in any one component.

 If you need to improve your IELTS score ahead of beginning a Food Science degree, learn more about cheap and flexible part-time IELTS classes in London today.